jrstarke/TweetSeeker/README.md

 Next you will need to set your [Databases](https://docs.djangoproject.com/en/dev/ref/settings/#databases) for production use.
 Again, for performance reasons, we would recommend a more robust.

-Like with the development system above, we will now use django's [syncdb command](https://docs.djangoproject.com/en/dev/ref/django-admin/#syncdb) to create the associated tables in the database.
+Before we Like with the development system above, we will now use django's [syncdb command](https://docs.djangoproject.com/en/dev/ref/django-admin/#syncdb) to create the associated tables in the database.
 Again, it is important to place yourself at the base of the project, and then tell django where it can find the settings file.
-This can be done using the `--settings=twitter_explorer.settings` flag.
+This can be done using the `--settings=release.settings` flag.

 Finally, you should set your [TEMPLATES_DIRS](https://docs.djangoproject.com/en/dev/ref/settings/#template-dirs) variable.
 Because this is for a production system, this will likely be different than the one used in the development system, but again, it should be the absolute path.

 At this point, the production version of TweetSeeker is ready to be deployed.
+If you'd like to try it out, you can use

 ### Deploying TweetSeeker